maxkasy/home/_pages/2_research.md

 **Evidence aggregation and meta-analysis: A toolkit for economists**
   (joint with Peter Ganong and Avik Garg)
   *Requested for Journal of Economic Literature*

-**From Cross-Validation to SURE: Asymptotic Risk of Tuned Regularized Estimators**
-  (joint with Karun Adusumilli and Ashia Wilson)
-  *Working paper coming soon*

 ## Publications